microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaMSGroupLifecyclePolicy.md

 Remove-EntraBetaMSGroupLifecyclePolicy -Id '1aaaaaa1-2bb2-3cc3-4dd4-5eeeeeeeeee5'
 ```

-This cmdlet deletes the groupLifecyclePolicies object that has the specified ID.
+This example demonstrates how to delete the groupLifecyclePolicies object that has the specified ID.

 ## PARAMETERS